Social Media Tips & Strategies

 Engage, Engage, Engage

-Monitor your notifications across all platforms and respond to every single comment and congratulatory message.
+Monitor your notifications across all platforms and respond to every comment and congratulatory message.
 This is a critical moment for community building.
 Thank people for their support, answer questions, and show that there are real people behind the brand who are listening.

 Share Every Piece of Press